rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

         Ans : DNS means like yellow pages - means there's a directory which contains phone numbers of people - so same with DNS<br>
 		DNS is like a giant phone book that takes a URL (like https://tryhackme.com/) & turns it into an IP address. <br>
         This means people don't have to remember IP addresses for their favorite websites
-    - so whenever you write a URL as Domain Name of that website & hit Enter then 1stly a DNS request will go to the server <br>
+    - so whenever u write a URL as Domain Name of that website & hit Enter then 1stly a DNS request will go to the server <br>
 		then server will check inside it's own directories whether this "tryhackme.com/" domain name have or not , <br>
 		so inside the server's directory , if server have it then server will translate it from the Domain Name into its IP address
 	- so first server will check inside it's own directory whether that have or not , <br>